 Back in 2012 we published the definitive Anti-Atlas guide to the north side of the Jebel el Kest and Taskra North - Morocco Rock was a Banff Mountain Film and Book Festival Finalist.
-Due to its popularity our first guidebook has now sold out, but thankfully it has been superceded by this latest bumper select guidebook - Morocco Rock, The Anti-Atlas – covering the whole region, north and south of the main Jebel el Kest mountain range, and it is packed full of all the latest information, boasting no less than 1700 routes.
+Due to its popularity our first guidebook has now sold out, but thankfully it has been superceded by this latest bumper select guidebook - Morocco Rock, The Anti-Atlas – covering the whole region, north and south of the main Jebel el Kest mountain range, and it is packed full of all the latest information, boasting almost 2,000 routes.

 Also available through this website is a booklet of walking routes for those enthusiastic about ‘rest day’ activities.
 A detailed map of the entire area covered by these climbing and walking guides (conveniently sized to be opened while sitting in a car) can also be bought, as an accompaniment to the books, for further exploration of this fascinating region.

 The Morocco Rock Guidebooks are published by Crack Addicts and cover the south west Anti-Atlas of Morocco, namely the entire Jebel el Kest region, north and south, an area which has been extensively explored by the authors and graphic designers Paul Donnithorne, Emma Alsford and Don Sargeant since 2007, back in the days of the early pioneers.